Efficient Defence against Misbehaving TCP Receiver DoS Attacks: A Construction of Verifiable Segment Receipt Protocol

+Note also that the receiver has no knowledge about $(x,y)$.
 There are $p$ possible 2-tuples of $(x', y')$ fulfilling equation (\ref{eq-vsr-aa}), one of which is $(x,y)$.
 Suppose the tuple $(x', y')$ fulfills equation (\ref{eq-vsr-aa}).
 The probability that $(x',y') \neq (x,y)$ is $\frac{p-1}{p} \approx 1$ (for large $p$).
 In other words, we have two independent equations: (1) $y' = K' + K \cdot x'$ ; (2) $y = K' + K \cdot x$ to solve $K$ and $K'$ which is easy.
 Consequently, we can say the VSR-AA protocol is secure.
 A more rigorous argument is given in the proof.

+The security of the VSR-AA protocol is summarized by the following theorem, with the proof in Appendix \ref{appendix:proof-vsr-aa}. \begin{theorem} Assuming $f$ is a pseudorandom function, the VSR-AA protocol is both $\textsf{KFC}$-secure and $\textsf{TA}$-secure. \end{theorem}